 Recipe origins

-Over thirty years ago, I had the privilege of visiting Sardinia.
-Sardinia is the second largest island in the Mediterranean sea, and is geographically located to the west of Italy.
-I can still remember the landscapes and the turquoise waters- breathtaking and beautiful beyond words.
+Almost 40 years ago, I had the privilege of visiting Sardinia.
+Sardinia is the second largest island in the Mediterranean Sea and is geographically located west of Italy.
+I still remember the landscapes and the turquoise waters—breathtaking beyond words.

-One of the best souvenirs I have from Sardinia was a conversation I had with a local merchant – she actually shared her Amaretti recipe with me!
-Even back then, I was curious about cookies and I guess she picked up on that.
+One of the best souvenirs I have from Sardinia was a conversation with a local merchant – she shared her Amaretti recipe with me!
+Even then, I was curious about cookies, and she picked up on that.
 As was mentioned, the original recipe calls for bitter almonds, which I replaced with bitter almond extract, except for one year…

 Hope you get a chance to try this recipe… would love to hear how they turned out for you.